devnull-cz/c-prog-lang/modules/pointers.md

 - zero pointer value is called *a null pointer constant* and is defined as a macro `NULL`
 #module c99-standard.md in the C specification.
-  `NULL` is converted to a **null pointer** which is guaranteed not to point to any object or function.
+  `NULL` is converted to a *null pointer* which is guaranteed in C not to point to any object or function.
 In other words, dereferencing a null pointer is guaranteed to terminate the program.

 	- this is because zero address is left unmapped on purpose, or a page